DrPlantabyte/simpyb/README.md

 *You do not need to modify this file.*

 ### jar.py
 Packages your module into a .jar file.
-If you have a main class defined in *config.py*, then you should be able to run the .jar file by simmply issuing **java -jar path/to/file.jar** in the terminal.
+If you have a main class defined in *config.py*, then you can run it with *run.py* (or use *java -jar path/to/file.jar* in the terminal).

 This script will automatically run *build.py* if necessary to create an up-to-date .jar file.

+*You do not need to modify this file.*

+### jar.py
+Runs the module in the run directory specified in *config.py*.

+This script will automatically run *jar.py* if necessary to create an up-to-date .jar file, and then runs the .jar file.

 *You do not need to modify this file.*